Keen to build your bartending experience? Here are some of our top tips to help you get to the top.

 You probably already have transferable skills

-You probably don’t realise it but despite not having bartending experience you will probably have a wealth of transferable skills from other walks of life which you should include in your CV.
-If you’re looking at an entry level role as a bartender your employer is more likely to look at your personal attributes and transferable skills, such as:
+You probably don’t realise it but despite not having bartending experience, you will probably have a wealth of transferable skills from other walks of life which you should include in your CV.
+If you’re looking at an entry level role as a bartender, companies are more likely to look at your personal attributes and transferable skills, such as:

 - An outgoing personality

 - Communication skills